sbojorge/urbantrip/README.md

 10. Finally, export the axiosDefaults.js file to the App.js component.<br>

 The backend, urbandrf, and the frontend, urbantrip, got connected since the first attempt.

 ### Final deployment
 These are the steps to follow for the final deployment of the application:
 1. In package.json, in the scripts section, add this command: **heroku-prebuild: npm install -g serve**.
-2. Create a Procfile on the root directory and add the web command: **serve -s build**
+2. Create a Procfile on the root directory and add the web command: **web: serve -s build**
 3. Save all changes and push your code to GitHub.
 4. In Heroku, as the automatic deploys were enabled during the early deployment, check that the app has been deployed.
 5. Click on the "Open app" button.<br>

 The application was succesfully deployed at first attempt.

 ### Forking